devanshsharma-bigdata/P1/README.md

 * User can find out which English wikipedia article in the month of June 2021 has the most clicks on internal link to another wikipedia article.
 * User can find out what series of English wikipedia articles, starting with Hotel California, has the largest clicks on internal links in June 2021.
 * User can find out an example of an English wikipedia article that is relatively more popular in the Americas than Germany.
-* User can compare the Desktop VS Mobile Versions of Wikipedia in terms of views.
+* User can compare the Desktop and Mobile Versions of Wikipedia in terms of views.

 ### Contributors
 * Hemanth Ghosh